-The Inside Outline: An Online Workshop, with Susanne Dunlap
+The Inside Outline: A Two-Part Workshop, with Susanne Dunlap

 The hardest part about writing a book-length manuscript is thinking on multiple levels at once and keeping everything organized in your head and on the page.
 Writers have to make sure their plot makes sense and creates the necessary narrative drive, and that their characters follow a satisfying arc of change.
 Some authors—plotters—make detailed plot outlines that plan out action but leave the character arc to evolve on its own.
 Others—pantsers—rely on their gut and storytelling instincts and hope for the best.